MICLab-Unicamp/e2dhipseg/README.md

 We highly recommend that you use the -reg option, making sure your FLIRT installation is working.
 If you dont use -reg, make sure your volume is in the MNI152 head orientation, or you might get wrong/empty results.
 Any problems you can create a issue here, and i will have a look!

 # Updates
-Expected March 2020
+Expected June 2020
--Incoming final version of the method
+-Incoming final version of the method, delayed by the current world situation.

 -January 2020
 -Added compiled executable link, updated to journal pre-print version